uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance.md

 	Your training provider will decide the course duration (between 8 and 28 weeks).
 This will depend on the knowledge you need.
 </p>
 <p>
-	SKE courses can be completed before or alongside your teacher training and are available to study full-time or part-time, classroom-based or online.
+	SKE courses can be completed before your teacher training, although some providers will allow you to complete an SKE alongside it.
+You should check with your provider to see if this is possible.
+They are available to study full-time or part-time, classroom-based or online.
 </p>
 <p>
 	SKE courses are available in: